 Distributions provides user level tools, desktop environments, packages, graphic arts etc.

 Distributions can base other distributions to make things better for them.
-For example Ubuntu uses Debian as upstream distribution and get most of the packages from Debian.
-This gives Ubuntu less workload but some dependency to Debian.
-Also Mint distribution uses Ubuntu as base.
-As you see the relationship between distributions are not so simple.
+For example, Ubuntu uses Debian as upstream distribution and get most of the packages from Debian.
+This gives Ubuntu less workload but some dependency on Debian.
+Also, Mint distribution uses Ubuntu as base.
+As you see the relationship between distributions is not so simple.

-Distributions have some motivation like being fast, being eyecandy, being latest version, being easy to use etc. These motivation makes them different.
-Almost all of them uses same software.
+Distributions have some motivation like being fast, being eye candy, being the latest version, being easy to use, etc. This motivation makes them different.
+Almost all of them uses the same software.

-More about different distributions can be get from DistroWatch
+More about different distributions can get from DistroWatch